gardener/gardener/docs/concepts/resource-manager.md

 This webhook is used to conveniently apply the configuration to make components deployed to seed or shoot clusters highly available.
 The details and scenarios are described in [High Availability Of Deployed Components](../development/high-availability-of-components.md).

-The webhook reacts on creation/update of `Deployment`s, `StatefulSet`s, `HorizontalPodAutoscaler`s and `HVPA`s in namespaces labeled with `high-availability-config.resources.gardener.cloud/consider=true`.
+The webhook reacts on creation/update of `Deployment`s, `StatefulSet`s and `HorizontalPodAutoscaler`s in namespaces labeled with `high-availability-config.resources.gardener.cloud/consider=true`.

 The webhook performs the following actions: